twidi/django-adv-cache-tag/README.md

 When your template file is updated, the only way to invalidate all cached versions of this template is to update the fragment name or the arguments passed to the templatetag.

-With `django-adv-cache-tag` you can do this with versioning, by managing your own version as the last argument to the templetag.
+With `django-adv-cache-tag` you can do this with versioning, by managing your own version as the last argument to the templatetag.
 But if you want to use the power of the versioning system of `django-adv-cache-tag`, it can be too verbose:

 ```django
 {% load adv_cache %}